-A time series of recreational catch for 1931-2020 was configured, informed by recreational catch estimates available from 1990 (Figure 28).
+A time series of recreational catch for 1931-2021 was configured, informed by recreational catch estimates available from 1990 (Figure 28).
 There is no information available regarding earlier (pre-1990) levels of recreational catch.
 Previous assessments formulated annual catches for this period based on an assumed initial (1931) level of recreational catch of 60 t and a linear increase in catch over subsequent years to the level of the 1990 recreational catch estimate (239 t).
 Annual catches were assumed to remain at the same level during 1990-1996.

 Recreational catches in 2007, 2012, and 2018 were assumed to be equivalent to the point estimates from the respective recreational surveys, assumed known without error.
 A preliminary catch history was configured that assumed recreational catches increased linearly between each successive survey.
 The resultant catch history was incorporated in a preliminary configuration of the assessment model to generate a biomass trajectory that provided estimates of the exploitation rate for the recreational fishery corresponding to each survey estimate.
 The resultant estimates of exploitation rate were then used to iteratively regenerate the recreational catches in the years between the survey estimates (for 1997 to 2019).
-Exploitation rates were assumed to change linearly between successive surveys and the interpolated exploitation rate was applied to the annual biomass estimates to determine the recreational catche stimate from 2018.
+Exploitation rates were assumed to change linearly between successive surveys and the interpolated exploitation rate was applied to the annual biomass estimates to determine the recreational catches for the intervening years.
+The recreational catch in 2019 was derived based on the exploitation rate corresponding to the recreational catch estimate from 2018.
 This approach allows the recreational catch to vary annually in response to variations in stock abundance (as opposed to linear interpolation of catches between successive surveys).
+For the base model, recreational catches in 2020 and 2021 were held constant at the 2019 level.
+An alternative series of recent (2019-2021) recreational catches was derived using the recreational harvest rate from 2018 (RecF model).